Polygonatum biflorum

 Polygonatum biflorum (smooth Solomon's-seal, great Solomon's-seal, Solomon's seal) is an herbaceous flowering plant native to eastern and central North America.
 The plant is said to possess scars on the rhizome that resemble the ancient Hebrew seal of King Solomon.
-It is often confused with Solomon's plume, which has upright flowers.
+It is often confused with Maianthemum racemosum (called "Solomon's plume" or "false Solomon's seal"), which has upright flowers.

 Description

 Solomon's seal has arching, unbranched leaf stalks that are usually 90 cm long, but can reach up to 1.8 m long.
 Leaves are simple and alternate with prominent, parallel veins.
 Between March and June, clusters of small white-green flowers droop from the stalks and later produce small blue berries.
 If dug up, the scars resembling Solomon's Seal may be visible on the nodes between sections of rhizomes.
 It is found in rich or rocky woods and along streambanks.
 It prefers shade to partial shade and medium to wet soil with high humus content, but can do well in a variety of conditions.